wcj365/python-stats-dataviz/assignments/project_01.md

 ## Step 5.
 Write a report using Markdown format to document your effort
 - Think of yourself writing a blog that will be published on the web.
     - For example, http://www.medium.com
+- You must use Markdown format not Jupyter Notebook format
 - You should provide a detailed introduction about the project, for example,
     - What is it that you are investigating/exploring/analyzing (provide sufficient background information)?
     - Why is it important to you and/or to others?